-In moving beyond the textbook to serious programming problems we will find a number of other Python RE features convenient.
-First, using | for + frees up the + metasymbol to act like our book's unary +, meaning "repeat 1 or more times".
+In moving beyond the textbook to programming problems we will find a number of shortcuts helpful.
+Python REs include our book's unary +, meaning "repeat 1 or more times".
 For example, returns True because there are 1 or more as and bs before 0 or more cs.
 Python REs also have a ? metasymbol that indicates "repeat 0 times or 1 time, but no more", an $\{n\}$ code that indicates "repeat exactly n times", and an $\{m,n\}$ code that indicates "repeat between m and n times".